DataONEorg/Education/_lessons/faq.md

 You can change slides by pressing the left and right arrows, or by swiping left or right on a touch-enabled device.

+### How should I cite this content?

+Within each topic, a citation to the lessen is provided.

-## Guidelines for content editors
+## Information for content editors

 See [the contribution guidelines][CONTRIB].

-## Maintainers
+## Who maintains the Community Education Resources content?
-The DataONE Education Modules are maintained by the Community Engagement and Outreach Working Group at DataONE.
+The Community Education Resources are maintained by the Community Engagement and Outreach Working Group at DataONE.
 Please contact Amber Budden [aebudden at dataone.unm.edu] or Megan Mach [mach at unm.edu] with questions or updates.
 <!-- TODO -->

 [website]: ./ "Lessons homepage"